The route taken by the German Battle Fleet.

-HMS Worchester hit by shell from German Battle fleet.
+HMS Worcester hit by shell from German Battle fleet.

-Unbelievably the British Destroyers were again mistaken by British Beaufort Torpedo Bombers, from 42 Squadron, as German ships and were attacked.
+Unbelievably, the British Destroyers were again mistaken for German ships by British Beaufort Torpedo Bombers, from 42 Squadron, and were attacked.

 Meanwhile, The Hunt class Destroyers from Sheerness and Harwich lost the German fleet in the poor weather and darkness of night and were ordered to returned to port.

-While the V & W Class destroyers rushed back to Harwich carrying the wounded from HMS Worchester, the remaining crew on the Worchester, having put out the fires and using sea water instead of fresh water in the engines, limped to Harwich under its own steam.
+While the V & W Class destroyers rushed back to Harwich carrying the wounded from HMS Worcester, the remaining crew on the Worcester, having put out the fires and using sea water instead of fresh water in the engines, limped to Harwich under its own steam.